Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 - A soft gradient: to create a dreamy underwater atmosphere.

-The more you experiment, the more unique and creative your paintings will become!
+The more the artist experiments, the more unique and creative the paintings will become!

 Wrapping Up

-Now that you know how to paint ocean animals using watercolor and sea salt, it's time to start creating!
+Now that the process of painting ocean animals using watercolor and sea salt is understood, it’s time to start creating.

-This technique adds a beautiful, organic texture that makes your paintings come to life.
+This technique adds a beautiful, organic texture that makes the artwork come to life.

 Give it a try, and don’t be afraid to experiment with different salt types and colors.

-I'd love to see your artwork—share your creations in the comments.
+The artist would love to see your artwork—feel free to share creations in the comments.

 Have fun painting, and let’s keep exploring new techniques together!